Separating source-intrinsic and Lorentz invariance violation induced delays in the very high energy emission of blazar flares: Characterisation of intrinsic time delays at very high energy in blazars

 where $N(t,\gamma)$ is the particle number density.
 The sign attributed to the evolution index $m_r$ determines whether it contributes to expanding or compressing the blob's volume.
 If positive, the blob is expanding and a loss of energy occurs, working against the acceleration; if negative, the blob is compressing and contributes to the energy gains complementing the acceleration processes.

-In BL Lacs, SSC radiation is expected to dominate in the absence of bright accretion disk, broad line region (BLR) and dust torus.
-Introducing adiabatic processes and external Inverse-Compton (EIC) emission allows for further exploration beyond the BL Lac case analysed by \cite{Perennes}, especially extending it to FSRQs, where the EIC emission should play a significant role.
-The additional number of photons brought by the external radiation fields contribute to generate VHE photons and boost the flux in the SED inverse Compton component.
-External photon fields generated by bright disk, BLR and torus in FSRQ are expected to dominate the EIC component respectively one after the other with the increase in the distance $d$ of the emitting blob relative to the central black hole, and can be roughly modelled with a black-body emission centred on a specific temperature.
+In BL Lacs, SSC radiation is expected to dominate in the absence of a bright accretion disc, a broad line region (BLR), and a dust torus.
+Introducing adiabatic processes and external inverse-Compton (EIC) emission allows further exploration beyond the BL Lac case analysed by \cite{Perennes}, especially extending it to FSRQs, where the EIC emission should play a significant role.
+The additional number of photons brought by the external radiation fields contribute to generate VHE photons and boost the flux in the SED inverse-Compton component.
+External photon fields generated by a bright disc, a BLR, and a torus in FSRQ are expected to dominate the EIC component respectively one after the other with the increase in the distance $d$ of the emitting blob relative to the central black hole, and can be roughly modelled with a blackbody emission centred on a specific temperature.
 To illustrate their effect on intrinsic time delays, we consider here a static photon field, generated by the accretion disc and reprocessed by the clouds of the BLR located at the distance $d$ with typically $0.01\ \mathrm{pc} < d < 0.1\ \mathrm{pc}$.
-This results in an ambient radiation field which is Doppler boosted as seen in the blob's frame when moving towards the BLR clouds.
-The cooling coefficient $C^{\mathrm{ext}}_{\mathrm{rad}}$ is taken to be proportional to the energy density $U_{\mathrm{ext}}$ as described in \cite{Takahara}:
+This results in an ambient radiation field that is Doppler boosted as seen in the blob's frame when moving towards the BLR clouds.
+The cooling coefficient $C^{\mathrm{ext}}_{\mathrm{rad}}$ is taken to be proportional to the energy density $U_{\mathrm{ext}}$, as described in \cite{Takahara}